-Separation from convicted per-
+Separation from convicted persons.

-- (1) Debtors, persons awaiting trial, persons on remand and persons committed for safe custody or for want of sureties, who have not been convicted by any Court in this Part referred to as "unconvicted prisoners", shall in no case be confined in association with convicted prisoners. - (2) Unconvicted prisoners may be permitted during their periods of exercise to associate together in an orderly manner and to smoke under such conditions as the Superintendent may prescribe.
+174. (1) Debtors, persons awaiting trial, persons on remand and persons committed for safe custody or for want of sureties, who have not been convicted by any court (in this Part referred to as unconvicted prisoners), shall in no case be confined in association with convicted prisoners.

-Employment
+(2) Unconvicted prisoners may be permitted during their periods of exercise to associate together in an orderly manner and to smoke under such conditions as the Director may prescribe.

+Employment.